-Ceal Barry is in her second year as the senior associate athletic director for internal operations at the University of Colorado, as she assumed that role under new athletic director Rick George in the spring of 2014.
-She is in her ninth year as the department’s senior woman’s administrator (commonly known as SWA).
+Ceal Barry is in her third year as the senior associate athletic director for internal operations at the University of Colorado, as she assumed that role under new athletic director Rick George in the spring of 2014.
+She is in her 10th year as the department’s senior woman’s administrator (commonly known as SWA).

-Barry, CU’s former women's basketball coach, served as interim athletic director for a little over two months prior to George being named to the position, assuming that role on June 3.
+Barry, CU’s legendary women's basketball coach, served as interim athletic director for a little over two months prior to George being named to the position, assuming that role on June 3, 2013.

-In her 32nd year overall at CU, Barry's duties included the oversight of men's and women's basketball, women's golf, soccer, tennis, cross-country/track and field, and volleyball.
-She also supervises internal departments including academics, business operations, HR and compliance and financial aid.
+In her 32nd year overall at CU, Barry's duties included the oversight of men's and women's basketball, women's golf, soccer and volleyball.
+She also supervises several Student Services arms of the department including sports medicine, strength & conditioning, academics and student wellness.

 Despite leaving the coaching ranks, Barry remains active and dedicated to the sport she has devoted so much time too.
 She served as chair of the NCAA Division I Women's Basketball Issues Committee for the 2010-11 season.
 In April 2010, she served as the chair of the search committee that brought back former Buffalo Linda Lappe to lead the CU women's basketball team.